Q: Is Lobby Days a required part of the SOCW 512: SOCIAL WELFARE POLICY AND POLICY PRACTICE class?

 A: Yes.
 Be mindful that parking arrangements are very difficult in downtown Sacramento.

-Q: How will transportation be arranged?
+Q: How will transportation and lodging be arranged?

 Q: How much should I budget for Lobby Days?